Switch 2 will be backwards compatible with Switch

 Con: Assuming native compatibility, this likely won’t be a very exciting console.

-• BudaDude an hour ago
+• BudaDude 2 months ago

 A beefier Switch is what everyone wants.
 The number 1 complaint I hear about it is how game X looks worse on it than the Xbox/PS version.